Goats are known for all kinds of antics, including yelling, fainting, and of course, climbing into everything from delivery trucks to trees.

 Native prairie regions are critical because only 1-2% of these native, untouched prairies remain, and they are one of the most endangered habitats in the state.
 In addition to being a home to wildlife and supporting pollinators, prairies ground massive amounts of atmospheric carbon in the soil.

 The property also includes an undeveloped shoreline along an intermittent stream that drains to Money Creek, which helps maintain ecological integrity and provides near-shore aquatic habitat for a variety of plants and animals.

 The undisturbed habitat of forested uplands, grasslands and wetlands help maintain the ecological integrity of the Money Creek watershed, allowing the natural landscape to reuptake and retain more of the water, improving water filtration and mitigating erosion.

 A man-made pond also serves as a sediment catch basin and stormwater retention area before draining towards Money Creek, which is a state-designated trout stream.
 Having natural and man-made water-cleaning capabilities is critical as runoff from surrounding agriculture has imperiled the cold-water streams, a major outdoor recreation draw and one of many options for Minnesotans and visitors to the region to build connections to nature.

-This region of the state is the ancestral homeland and territory of the Wahpeton and Wahpekute Sioux tribes.
+This region of the state is the ancestral homeland and territory of the Wahpeton and Wahpekute tribes.
 The land now known as Mni Sota (Minnesota) is the birthplace of the Dakota People, a group that is part of the Seven Council Fires or Oceti Ŝakowiŋ.

 Visit the Southeast Minnesota Blufflands